sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/pippenger.md

  * Most of input clumping (option 3)

 I need:
- * Output partitioning
+ * Output partitioning (option 4)
- * Output clumping
+ * Output clumping (excercise left to reader)
  * Some insight as to why DJB thinks that one can "quickly compute the parameter sequence given ''p, q''.
-I'll bring a print copy of the 3 papers by Pippenger.
+I'll bring a print copy of the 3 cites from Pippenger [34-36].
  * The general case (not certain this is a reasonable goal for the amount of time we have)